 Figure 10.
-Road Curvature Decomposition Example
+Road Curvature Decomposition Example.

 Using the discrete curvatures calculated for each point, a piecewise-linear, continuous curvature model was developed.
 Road profiles may be deterministically modeled using relationships for curvature points, heading angles, and roadway segment lengths.
 Application of this technique to the creation of target paths was deemed the “Midwest Discrete Curvature” (MDC) method.
 The efficacy of this method in estimating road profiles was evaluated in the following sections.

-Implementations
+Implementation

 Typical highway roads are designed based on AASHTO guidelines to provide a natural, easy-to-follow path for drivers, such that the lateral accelerations increase and decrease gradually as the vehicle begins and ends curved road segments [24].
 The continuity of the road curvature and adaptability for road tangents using the MDC method were compared by calculating the curvature throughout a road segment constructed consistently with AASHTO design guidelines, then compared using real-world data from satellite photography and point selection as well as GPS data.